market area (çarşı) is

 Otherwise, the street is the usual

-riot of clothing and shoe shops, boutiques
+Turkish riot of visual chaos, clothing and shoe shops, boutiques

 selling ladies' accessories, electronics,

 the first block of Kazim Özalp

 with little shops, mostly selling jewelry

 else as well.